rweddell/CustomerServiceBot/README.md

 ## Description
 This project uses python/jupyter to train and interact with chatbots.
 The use case is in the form of a customer service agent at a bank.

-In this repo are two different implementations of chatbots.
+In this repo are two different implementations.
 One uses a model which returns canned responses based on the classification of the intent of user input.
-The second uses natural language generation to create a response to user input based on conversation history.
+The second uses natural language generation to build a response to user input based on conversation history.

 ## Thought process and development
 The original intent of this project was to explore the viability of using natural language generation in a mock production-level chatbot.
 At its heart, the interaction between a user and a chatbot is a conversation.
 The chatbot needs to collect the user's intent and output a response.

 At the time of this writing, the state-of-the-art for a conversational chatbot is [created by Hugging Face](https://convai.huggingface.co/), which uses a double-headed BERT model and a specifically formatted dataset.
 The dataset holds a personality as well as a ordered sequence of chat history.
 The chat history is integrated with the persona to build responses.

 Natural Language Generation (NLG) is a process by which a linguistically realistic sequence of words is constructed using a seed of text, such as a question or a greeting.
-The risk with NLG is that it is, at least at this point in time, an inherintly unpredictable process.
+The risk with NLG is that it is, at least at this point in time, an inherintly unguaranteeable process.
 There is always a possibiility that the output does not make sense linguistically or contextually.

 Below are two example conversations generated from a HuggingFace model fine-tuned on a dataset created to represent conversations between a chatbot and a banking customer.
 The files in [/cs-nlg](https://github.com/rweddell/CustomerServiceBot-RW/tree/main/cs-nlg) were used to create this output from a Colab notebook.